Manifesto of the Sixteen: Kropotkin's anti-German stance

 Months later, Kropotkin allowed a letter he wrote to be included in an October 1914 issue of Freedom.
-Entitled "A Letter to Steffen", in it he made his case for the war, arguing that the presence of Germany's empire had prevented the progress of anarchist movements throughout Europe, and that the German people were as culpable for the war as the German state was.
+Entitled "A Letter on the Present War", in it he made his case for the war, arguing that the presence of Germany's empire had prevented the progress of anarchist movements throughout Europe, and that the German people were as culpable for the war as the German state was.
 He also claimed that Russia's populace would be radicalized and united following victory in the war, preventing the Russian aristocracy from benefiting from the conflict.
 As such, he claimed that tactics designed to end the war, such as pacifism and general strikes, were unnecessary, and that instead the war should be pursued until Germany was defeated.

 The Bolsheviks quickly responded to Kropotkin's militarism in a bid for political capital.
 Vladimir Lenin published a 1914 article in The National Pride of the Great Russians, in which he attacked Kropotkin and Russian anarchists en masse for the former's early pro-war sentiment, and denounced Kropotkin and another political enemy, Georgi Plekhanov, as "chauvinists by opportunism or spinelessness".
-In other speeches and essays, Lenin referred to Kropotkin in the early years of the war as a "bourgeoisie", demoting him in the following months to "petit bourgeoisie".
+In other speeches and essays, Lenin referred to Kropotkin in the early years of the war as a member of the "bourgeoisie", demoting him in the following months to "petit bourgeoisie".

 Throughout 1915 and 1916, Kropotkin, who lived in Brighton, England, was often in poor health.
 He was unable to travel during the winter, having been ordered not to do so by doctors in January 1915, and underwent two operations to his chest in March.
 As a result, he was confined to a bed for the majority of 1915 and to a wheeled bath-chair in 1916.
 During this time, Kropotkin kept a steady correspondence with other anarchists, including fellow Russian anarchist Marie Goldsmith.
 Goldsmith and Kropotkin clashed often on their opinions about the World War, the role of internationalism during the conflict, and whether it was possible to advocate antimilitarism during that period (early 1916).
 As explained above, Kropotkin took firmly pro-war positions during these communiques, as he was predisposed to frequently criticize the German Empire.